nucleate-io/OnRecord-Project-Overview/README.md

 ![Band Page](Band_Page.png)

-The band page is where you communicate and share files with your bandmates.
+The **Band Page** is where you communicate and share files with your bandmates.
 Clicking on the band node opens up a modal which allows you to change the name of the band, edit the band's colors (name and colors randomly assigned on creation), leave the band, or report users for misconduct.

 Hovering over a member node will show when they were last on the site.
 Clicking on a member node opens a modal with their basic profile info (skills, genres of interest, bio, social meida)